dovecot/documentation/source/configuration_manual/sieve/configuration.rst

 client uses for the main script, it will initially see and read the default script when the user account is freshly created.
-The user can edit the script, and when the edited script is saved through the ManageSieve client, it will will override the default script.
+The user can edit the script, and when the edited script is saved through the ManageSieve client, it will override the default script.
 If the user ever wants to revert to the default, the user only needs to delete the edited script and the default will reappear.